mikeroyal/Game-Development-Guide/README.md

 [Houdini](https://www.sidefx.com/) is a 3D procedural software for modeling, rigging, animation, VFX, look development, lighting and rendering in film, TV, advertising and video game pipelines.

 [A-Frame](https://aframe.io) is a web framework for building virtual reality experiences in WebVR with HTML and Entity-Component.
 A-Frame works on Vive, Rift, desktop, mobile platforms.

-[ARKit](https://developer.apple.com/augmented-reality/arkit/) is a set set of software development tools to enable developers to build augmented-reality apps for iOS developed by Apple.
-The latest version ARKit 3.5 takes advantage of the new LiDAR Scanner and depth sensing system on iPad Pro(2020) to support a new generation of AR apps that use Scene Geometry for enhanced scene understanding and object occlusion.

-[RealityKit](https://developer.apple.com/documentation/realitykit) is a framework to implement high-performance 3D simulation and rendering with information provided by the ARKit framework to seamlessly integrate virtual objects into the real world.

-[SceneKit](https://developer.apple.com/scenekit/) is a high-level 3D graphics framework that helps you create 3D animated scenes and effects in your iOS apps.

-[ARCore](https://developers.google.com/ar/) is a software development kit developed by Google that allows for augmented reality applications in the real world.
-These tools include environmental understanding, which allows devices to detect horizontal and vertical surfaces and planes.
-It also includes motion tracking, which lets phones understand and track their positions relative to the world.
-Also ARCore’s Light Estimation API lets your digital objects appear realistically as if they’re actually part of the physical world.

 [AppGameKit](https://www.appgamekit.com) is a powerful game development engine, ideal for Hobbyist and Indie developers.
 Where you can start coding in the easy to learn AppGameKit BASIC or use the libraries in C++ & XCode.